openrsp/openrsp/doc/manual/openrsp_introduction.rst

   perturbations, in which the number of times a label (with the same frequency) appears is the order of the corresponding perturbation.

+Category of perturbation frequencies
+  We use different integers for distinguishing different values of frequencies within a frequency configuration.
+The category arrary is determined by:

+  #.
+For each frequency configuration, we start at the first perturbation and
+     let its frequency value be designated number 1, then
+  #.
+For the next perturbation,

+     #.
+If its frequency value corresponds to a frequency value encountered
+        previously in this frequency, then use the same designation as for that previously encountered frequency value, or
+     #.
+If its frequency value has not been encountered before, then let that
+        frequency value be designated with the first unused number;
+  #.
+Continue like this until the end of the perturbation tuple;
+  #.
+Start the numbering over again at the next frequency configuration.

 Canonical order
   #.
 In OpenRSP, all perturbation tuples are canonically orderd according
      to the argument ``pert_tuple`` in the API :c:func:`OpenRSPGetRSPFun`